hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Classes

-Classes should be defined in the `bwa` namespace.
-They should be named using the **[PascalCase](https://en.wikipedia.org/wiki/PascalCase)** format.
+Classes should be defined in the `bwa` namespace and named using the **[PascalCase](https://en.wikipedia.org/wiki/PascalCase)** format.

 ```cpp